Ministry-of-Product/seattleparentadvocates/crimemap.markdown

 ---
 ### Please call 911 if you are experiencing an emergency or would like to report a crime.

 The following are self reported robberies that have happened with students in our community.
+Click on each marker for details.

 <iframe src="/crime_map.html" style="width:100%; height:600px;">